bootphon/h5features/doc/overview.rst

 .. warning::

    Do not be confused between **library version** and **file format version**.
-   The details of library changes and versions are available in the *ChangeLog* section.
+   The details of library changes and versions are available in the *Changelog* section.